 Budget constraints and limitations of current technology limit the distance manned missions can travel from Earth.
 In order to keep manned missions financially feasible, making preliminary autonomous research necessary.
 The balancing act between weight and fuel for long distance space travel is the technological dictator of how far out manned missions can travel.
 The spacecraft for manned research expeditions have a much higher weight than that of the spacecraft for robotic missions, due to factors such as size of the spacecraft, life support needs of the crew, and the weight of the extra fuel needed.
 This increase in fuel continuously compounds the weight problem, as the more fuel one takes, the more you need to transport the extra fuel.
 NASA’s Near-Earth Object Program (NEO Program) and its subsidiary the Asteroid Redirect Mission (ARM) are designed to push technology forward and test new propulsion designs and fuels in the hope of solving this problem.

-Since manned research is not feasible from either a financial or technological perspective, it is necessary to develop a robotic solution to further our knowledge of our solar system through the study of asteroids.
+Since manned research of asteroids is not feasible from either a financial or technological perspective, it is necessary to develop a robotic solution to further our knowledge of our solar system through the study of asteroids.
 This smart net will be capable of providing networks of power, communication, and navigation and provide an autonomous robot network that can map and do spectral analysis of the asteroid’s surface without disturbing it.
 It will then send the collected data to Earth after the NEO-Bugs have begun their analysis of the surface.
 By sending a network of robots to the captured asteroid to gather data while it is in transit we will have enough information about the surface and composition of the asteroid that any proposed manned missions to the asteroid, now that it is in range of manned space travel, can be tailored to what we specifically want to study in detail.
 The astronauts need not spend time exploring every inch of the asteroid’s surface, and can head directly to the portions of the asteroid that require more detailed study.
 This will also decrease the number of manned missions needed to study the asteroid, thereby reducing the total cost of studying this asteroid.

 While proof of concept for the smart net and robot network is the next step for this project, the significance of this project is in the development of new technologies and improvement of current ones.
 NASA sees robotic missions to capture, retrieve, and study asteroids as the next step toward sending manned missions to Mars.
 The development of technologies for propulsion and protection from radiation exposure promise to begin overcoming mission weight issues.
 For scientists studying the formation of solar systems and planetary bodies, the data about the composition of the asteroids in our system may be the key to unlocking some of the secrets of our solar system’s birth.
 Finally, since many asteroids contain significant deposits of heavier rare earth minerals veined throughout them, instead of settled deep in the interior like on Earth, the technology to capture and remotely study asteroids has the potential to increase the viability of asteroid mining in our economy.